 Due to the inherent risks associated with our business, readers are cautioned not to place undue reliance on forward-looking information.
 By its nature, forward-looking information involves numerous assumptions, inherent risks and uncertainties, both general and specific, that contribute to the possibility that the predictions, forecasts, projections and various future events will not occur.
-We disclaim any intention or obligation to update publicly or otherwise revise any forward-looking information, whether as a result of new information, future events or other such factors which affect this information, except as required by applicable laws.
+We disclaim any intention or obligation to update publicly or otherwise revise any forward-looking information, future events or other such factors which affect this information, except as required by applicable laws.